reactjs/react.dev/content/docs/reference-react.md

 ### `React.createRef` {#reactcreateref}

+> Try the new React documentation for [`createRef`](https://beta.reactjs.org/reference/react/createRef).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 `React.createRef` creates a [ref](/docs/refs-and-the-dom.html) that can be attached to React elements via the ref attribute.
 `embed:16-3-release-blog-post/create-ref-example.js`

 ### `React.forwardRef` {#reactforwardref}

+> Try the new React documentation for [`forwardRef`](https://beta.reactjs.org/reference/react/forwardRef).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 `React.forwardRef` creates a React component that forwards the [ref](/docs/refs-and-the-dom.html) attribute it receives to another component below in the tree.
 This technique is not very common but is particularly useful in two scenarios: